 - When choosing a colour, definitely do not base your final decision off the swatches or brochures from the paint store.
 Use these to narrow down to your top 3-5 and purchase sample pots to test these colours on different areas of your home.
 Trying out various areas of your home allows you to see how the paint will look in different lighting.
 I tried this on our exterior and we ended up going with the top right.
-Once the first coat was on, it ended up looking completely different with a real blue hue and I was really panicking!
+Once the first coat was on, it ended up looking completely different and I was really panicking!
 But now that the 2 coats are on, it's more true to the colour, and I'm finally loving it.
 Phew :)

 - On the interior, it is easier to do the skirting and architraves in a semi-gloss in a similar or the same colour as the wall colour (we sometimes do 1/4 or 1/2 strength for a slight variation), because if you drip paint or slightly go over with your cutting in, it won't matter too much